Local Eats

 Homeslice Pizza

 Home Slice is the go-to spot for tourists in Austin, with several locations including the popular one on South Congress (SoCo).
 While the quality has dipped a bit since their initial location, it's still a solid option.
 Similar to Little Deli, they offer NYC-style pizza by the slice as well as whole pies and Sicilian pie.
 The slices used to be one of the best deals in town.
-I personally enjoy their pepperoni slices, but I've heard great things about their Italian sub, meatball sub, and white clam pizza.
+I personally enjoy their pepperoni slices.
 Overall, it's a must-visit for tourists, but not necessarily my top pick.
 The pizza can be a bit dry, and I think the ratios of toppings are slightly off.
 They have multiple locations.
 Here is their menu.

 Sammataro